Liang Wenfeng: High-Flyer (2016–2023)

-Founding DeepSeek (since 2023)
+DeepSeek (since 2023)

+DeepSeek begins

 In May 2023, Liang announced High-Flyer would pursue the development of artificial general intelligence and launched DeepSeek.
 During that month in an interview with 36Kr, Liang stated that High-Flyer had acquired 10,000 Nvidia A100 GPUs before the US government imposed AI chip restrictions on China.
 That laid the foundation for DeepSeek to operate as an LLM developer.

-He also stated DeepSeek gets funding from High-Flyer.
+Liang also stated DeepSeek gets funding from High-Flyer.
 This was because when DeepSeek was founded, venture capital firms were reluctant in providing funding as it was unlikely that it would be able to generate an exit in a short period of time.
-As the goal was long-term, DeepSeek sought employees who had ability and passion rather than experience.
+Liang only personally holds 1% of the company, with 99% of the company being held by Ningbo High-Flyer Quantitative Investment Management Partnership (Limited Partnership).
+With DeepSeek's funding model, it lacks commercial pressure and rigid key performance indicators, enabling the company to deviate from previously established model architectures.

+Early development

 In July 2024, Liang was interviewed again by 36Kr.
 He stated that when DeepSeek-V2 was released and triggered an AI price war in China, it came as a huge surprise as the team did not expect pricing to be so sensitive.
+Liang's aggressive pricing of the language model forced domestic tech giants including Alibaba and Baidu to cut their own rates by over 95%.
 He also stated that as China's economy develops, it should gradually become a contributor instead of freeriding.
 What is lacking in China's innovation is not capital but a lack of confidence and knowledge on organizing talent into it.
 DeepSeek has not hired anyone particularly special and employees tend to be locally educated.
 When it comes to disruptive technologies, closed source approaches can only temporarily delay others in catching up.

+As the goal was long-term, DeepSeek sought employees who had ability and passion rather than experience.
+To retain a high talent density relative to larger firms like Bytedance or Baidu, DeepSeek aimed to maintain a low-hierarchy corporate culture, with members working in project-based groups, as well as competitive compensation.
+Liang emphasized his vision for DeepSeek employees to bring their "unique experience and ideas" instead of needing to be explicitly directed, with an overall bottom-up approach to division of labor.
+Liang noted that a significant outcome of this approach was the multi-head latent attention training architecture, which was attributed directly to a young DeepSeek researcher's personal interest.
+This advancement played a core role in reducing the cost of training the DeepSeek-V3 model, released in December 2024.